Belgrade Fair: Later development

+Serbian branch of Transparency International said the fairground was sold via an unknown procedure, non-transparently and without publicly given reason for it.
+The contract with Belgrade Waterfront was not published among the state documents, nor on the site of the State Assets Directory.
+It is also not disclosed what the Arab investors bring into the new company and who remains the owner of the land.
+It was also pointed out that the repurposing of the fairground's land solely by the Belgrade Waterfront's project itself, designed by Mirjana Stupar, is illegal.

 Transportation

 Area in the vicinity of the Sajam is among the busiest transportation sections of Belgrade.
 Entire complex is surrounded by the railways and both railway bridges over the Sava which connect old and new sections of Belgrade, are crossing the river at Sajam: old bridge, right on the northern tip, and new bridge which rises above the Sajam itself.
 "Boulevard of Vojvoda Mišić" which runs next to the complex is a major route which connects outer neighborhoods like Banovo Brdo, Čukarica, Žarkovo, Košutnjak and Topčider, and thus one of the busiest single streets in Belgrade, well known for daily traffic jams.
 Just north of the Sajam is a highway and one of the largest interchanges in Belgrade, Mostarska Petlja, and a Gazela bridge over the Sava.
 Additionally, the tram lines are passing through the boulevard, too, and the very first tram line in Belgrade passed through this area (Gospodarska Mehana), connecting Kalemegdan and Senjak.